An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: Related Work

 Compared to apparent personality, only a small number of studies attempt to infer self-reported personality traits.
 Qin et al. \cite{qin2018modern} extract five types of hand-crafted features (i.e., HOG, Local Binary Pattern (LBP), Gabor, Scale-invariant feature transform (SIFT) and Generalized Search Trees (Gist)) from each face image, which are fed to standard regressors (e.g., decision tree) to estimate self-reported personality (16PF) and intelligence.
-Besides such frame-level self-reported personality recognition approaches, recently proposed audio-visual self-reported personality analysis datasets \cite{palmero2021context,cafaro2017noxi} lead some studies to develop video-level self-reported personality recognition approaches.
-Similar to apparent personality recognition solutions, Curto et al. \cite{curto2021dyadformer} propose a Transformer-based model to extract individual and interpersonal behaviour features from each short dyadic interaction segment using variable time windows, which can jointly recognize self-reported personality traits for both individuals.
-In addtion, Celiktutan et al. \cite{celiktutan2017multimodal} specifically investigated the self-reported personality recognition under the human-robot interaction scenarios.
-Since personality is well associated with human cognitive process, Song and Shao et al. \cite{song2021learning,shao2021personality} propose the first audio-visual approach that employs Neural Architecture Search (NAS) to explore a person-specific network for each subject using all available frames, whose architecture and parameters are encoded as the person-specific cognitive process graph representation for self-reported personality recognition.
+Besides such frame-level SPR approaches, recently proposed audio-visual self-reported personality analysis datasets \cite{palmero2021context,cafaro2017noxi} lead some studies to develop video-level SPR approaches.
+Similar to APR solutions, Curto et al. \cite{curto2021dyadformer} propose a Transformer-based model to extract individual and interpersonal behaviour features from each short dyadic interaction segment using variable time windows, which can jointly recognize self-reported personality traits for both individuals.
+In addtion, Celiktutan et al. \cite{celiktutan2017multimodal} specifically investigated the SPR under the human-robot interaction scenarios.
+Since personality is well associated with human cognitive process, Song and Shao et al. \cite{song2022learning,shao2021personality} propose the first audio-visual approach that employs Neural Architecture Search (NAS) to explore a person-specific network for each subject using all available frames, whose architecture and parameters are encoded as the person-specific cognitive process graph representation for SPR.
 This NAS-based idea was then followed by \cite{salam2022learning}, which also search a personalized deep learning architectures for each subject to recognize Big Five personality traits.